NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ## Practical exercise

-This exercise depends on files from the course BitBucket repo.
-Take a look at the [intro](intro) for instructions on how to set it up if you haven't done so already.
+This tutorial depends on files from the course BitBucket repo.
+Take a look at the [intro](index) for instructions on how to set it up if you haven't done so already.
 Then open up RStudio and set your working directory to `reproducible_research_course/rmarkdown`.

 ### Getting started with R Markdown